The QAA Biosciences subject benchmark statements (2015) has been used to inform the academic development of the programme.

 The University has a VLE (Portal/Moodle)available to all students on or off campus.
 This offers access to a wide range of facilities including Learning Resources, the Library and all modular support materials.
 Staff are committed to using the VLE interface for making additional support materials available for students.

 As reading is central to the process of knowledge acquisition in higher education, module tutors provide reading lists to guide their students to appropriate material.
 Increasingly, these lists include references to the Internet and electronic sources, as well as more traditional book and journal references.
 Primary reference lists, comprising key texts, can be found in the module descriptors, which form the centre point of any module.
 Additional reading is also provided in the module handbooks to promote further reading around the subject area.
+With the expectation of increasing autonomy at Level 6, it is not uncommon for students to be expected to engage in weekly directed reading, whereby students are required to disseminate information from primary sources of scientific research in order to address directed questions/scenario based exercises.

 The QCA Key Skills document lists ‘working with others’ as one of the six categories of Key Skills that needs to be demonstrated in higher education.
 Throughout the programme, working with others has been incorporated at each level.
 In many modules, particularly in practical work in the laboratory or field, students are encouraged to work in groups and to share ideas.
 The assessment in certain modules is based on group assignments.